plum-umd/redexer/README.md

 This is a variant of the rewrite feature.
 Using this feature, you can log apps behavior from specific points of view.
-The pre-built dex file for logging library is provided: data/logging.dex.
+The pre-built dex file for logging library is provided: `data/logging.dex`.
 If you want to add more features or utilities, build it as follows:

     $ cd logging
     $ gradle copyDex
     $ cd ..

-Then, use the following command.
+Then, use the following command:

     $ ruby scripts/cmd.rb target.apk --cmd logging